-To apply please contact Adult Social Care on 0113 222 4401 (Monday to Friday, 9am to 5pm).
+To apply please contact Adult Social Care on 0113 222 4401 (Weekdays, 9am to 5pm, except Wednesdays when we're open from 10am).
 If you are unable to use the telephone you can

 Alternatively you can apply direct to the Housing Association.
 A list of extra care housing schemes in Leeds along with a list of Housing Associations can be found in the

 Wharefdale View is a new development of extra care accommodation in Yeadon.
 Find out about the facilities available and how to enquire about current availability.

 Sheltered housing means having your own flat or bungalow in a block, or on a small estate, where all the other residents are older people (usually over 55).
 With a few exceptions, all developments (or ‘schemes’) provide independent, self-contained homes with their own front doors.